Caberfeidh

 Caberfeidh Camanachd Club is a shinty team based in Strathpeffer, Ross and Cromarty, Scotland.
-Consisting of two teams, Caberfeidh currently play in the Marine Harvest Premiership having been promoted from the National Division after the 2017 season.

-The Caberfeidh 2nd's currently play in the Marine Harvest North Division 2.
+The club play in the Premiership having been promoted from the National Division after the 2017 season.
+The club's 2nd team play in North Division 2.

-The name Caberfeidh comes from the Scottish Gaelic for a stag's antlers, Cabar Feidh, which is the symbol of Ross-shire.
+The name Caberfeidh comes from the Scottish Gaelic for a stag's antlers, Cabar Fèidh, which is the symbol of Ross-shire.